 We are seeing more and more condominiums (7 just last week) passing new rules to address some of the issues discussed above, often along with restrictions on the smoking of tobacco and similar products.
 In addition to the health consequences associated with exposure to smoke, many condominiums are seeing an increased number of complaints related to smoking and odours.
 These concerns, along with the horror stories about the damage caused to units by grow-ops, make many boards uneasy about the legalization of marijuana and its possible consequences for condominiums.

-In my view, a rule is likely the best option.
-An amendment to the declaration is almost impossible in many condominiums because it requires at least 80% of the owners to consent in writing.
+An amendment to the declaration is desirable, but it is almost impossible in many condominiums because it requires at least 80% of the owners to consent in writing.
 A by-law would be inappropriate as it may not be one of the uses of by-laws permitted in the Act.
 A rule can be approved by the board of directors.
 Notice of the rule must be sent to the owners.
 If a requisition is not received within 30 days of sending the notice the rule becomes effective.
 If a requisition is received within 30 days of the notice, the rule does not become effective until an owners’ meeting is held and the owners do not vote against it.

 Some condominiums are prohibiting the smoking and growing of marijuana completely while others are creating restrictions on it.
 Some prohibit smoking only on the common elements and owners may smoke within their units or on their balconies.
 Most condominiums prohibiting smoking will allow owners to consume it in other ways, such as edibles.
 The rationale is that smoking is more likely to disturb the other residents and allowing owners to consume it in other ways strikes a balance between the rights of the owners wishing to consume it and those who do not want to consume it.